kolomyya/google_storage-bucket/README.md

 }
 ```

 The bucket specified in the bucket key has already been created for you.
 The prefix is just the name of the state file on Storage bucket (it can be any name).
-Use us-east as region.
+Use us-east1 as region.

 Now that you have a remote backend configured, let's run ```terraform init``` again so Terraform can initialize the backend.
 If you are wondering what's going to happen with the current state file, Terraform will ask you whether you want to copy the current state file to storage Bucket.
 Answer yes: